Obama directs government to aid Boston authorities in blast probe

 "But our prayers are with those people in Boston who have suffered injury.
 I don't know how many of them there are.
 I'm still looking at it on television now," he said.

-Biden was speaking off the cuff and did not appear to have any independent knowledge of what caused the explosion.

-(Reporting by Steve Holland, Roberta Rampton and Jeff Mason; Editing by Eric Walsh and Jackie Frank)
+(Reporting by Steve Holland, Roberta Rampton and Jeff Mason; Editing by Eric Walsh)